 - What is SEO?
 (Search Engine Optimization): excited to learn more about search engine optimization?
 Take a deeper dive into what SEO and optimization means.

-- Characters to Avoid in Directories and Filenames: did you know that the name of files and folders affects SEO?
+- Characters to Avoid in Filenames and Directories: did you know that the name of files and folders affects SEO?
 Use best practices when naming your files and folders.